keeto/testigo/Readme.md

 Testigo: A CommonJS Testing Framework
 =====================================

-Testigo is a basic testing framework for CommonJS.
+Testigo is a basic testing framework for CommonJS (and the browser).
 It could be used asynchronously, it is engine-agnostic and relies on explicit argument declarations for its test functions.

 A Taste of Syntax